 What is a Legal Assistant/Paralegal, and what will I learn?

-Enterprise State Community College requires that students take at least ten semester credits of legal specialty coursework through traditional classroom instruction at the institution.
+Enterprise State Community College requires that students take nine-semester credits of legal specialty coursework through synchronous online learning in a fully online program.
 Paralegals may not provide legal services directly to the public, except as permitted by law.

 You must be able to present your research and related information in a respectful, understanding manner.